-In all custody situations, the parents/parties can agree to custody and parenting time.
-If the parties can’t agree, the court must decide custody and parenting time based on “the best interests of the child.”
+In all situations, parents can agree to custody and parenting time.
+If parents can’t agree, the Court must decide custody and parenting time based on “the best interests of the child.”

-For background information and to learn the basics on what child custody means in Minnesota, check out the Minnesota Child Custody page.
+For background information and to learn the basics, check out the Minnesota Child Custody page.

 General Minnesota Custody Rules

-- In all of the situations below, if the parties can’t agree, the judge must rule based on the child’s best interests.
+- In all of the situations below, if parents can’t agree, the judge must rule based on the child’s best interests.
 The twelve best interest factors can be found under Minnesota Statutes §518.17.

-- After reviewing the statute, you’ll also need to review previous court cases in Minnesota to know what the courts look at for each factor and how they tend to evaluate particular circumstances.
+- After reviewing the statute, you’ll also need to review previous court cases in Minnesota to know what the courts look at for each factor and how Judges tend to evaluate particular circumstances.